edumserrano/webpack-module-federation-with-angular/docs/recommendations.md

 The same is true when you use dynamic Module Federation and you [load the remote entries at app startup](/docs/shared.md#improve-resolution-of-shared-dependencies-when-using-dynamic-module-federation).

 I don't think this is talked enough on the articles about Module Federation but it's important to understand and plan accordingly.
-No one wants to deploy an app with several mfes and then have it completly failover because one of the mfes failed to load.
+No one wants to deploy an app with several mfes and then have it completely failover because one of the mfes failed to load.

 **In short, this is a call out for you to remember to graciously handle failures from loading remotes, specially if you're loading the remote entries at app startup.
 This is not done for you out of the box.**